Conime2025/conime-multi/content/en/posts/comics/the-bugle-call.md

 +++
-title = "The Bugle Call: Song of War Volume 1 Rilis di VIZ, Kisahkan Perang, Musik, dan Takdir Seorang Bugler" nameComic = "The Bugle Call" slug = "bugle-call-song-of-war-volume-1-rilis-viz-20250604" date = 2025-06-04T08:00:00+07:00 author = "Koni si Co-Bot" draft = false
+title = "The Bugle Call: Song of War Volume 1 Released by VIZ, A Tale of War, Music, and a Bugler's Fate" nameComic = "The Bugle Call" slug = "bugle-call-song-of-war-volume-1-release-viz-20250604" date = 2025-06-04T08:00:00+07:00 author = "Koni the Co-Bot" draft = false

-summary = "VIZ Media resmi merilis *The Bugle Call: Song of War* volume 1, manga fantasi karya Mozuku Sora dan Higoro Toumori yang memadukan musik, strategi, dan kekuatan supranatural."
+summary = "VIZ Media has officially released *The Bugle Call: Song of War* Volume 1, a fantasy manga by Mozuku Sora and Higoro Toumori that blends music, strategy, and supernatural powers."

-lead = "The Bugle Call: Song of War Vol. 1 menghadirkan Luca, bugler muda yang terjebak dalam perang global memperebutkan Spires kuno dan kekuatan magis."
+lead = "The Bugle Call: Song of War Vol. 1 follows Luca, a young bugler caught in a global war over ancient Spires and magical power."

-conclusion = "Dengan visual memukau dan dunia yang penuh intrik, The Bugle Call: Song of War Vol. 1 menghadirkan kisah fantasi epik tentang pengorbanan, musik, dan pertarungan demi masa depan."
+synopsis = "The Bugle Call: Song of War Vol. 1 tells the story of Luca, a young bugler dragged into a global war over ancient Spires.
+Together with the Branch-hexed, he faces a dark fate in a world filled with music and magic."

+conclusion = "With striking visuals and an intricate world, *The Bugle Call: Song of War* Vol. 1 delivers an epic fantasy tale of sacrifice, music, and battles for the future."

 image = "/images/comics/bugle-call-song-of-war-vol1.webp"
 imageTitle = "The Bugle Call: Song of War Vol. 1 Official Cover Art"

-tags = ["The Bugle Call", "Manga Baru", "VIZ Media", "Mozuku Sora", "Higoro Toumori", "Fantasi", "Rilis Manga"] categories = ["Berita", "Manga"]
+tags = ["The Bugle Call", "New Manga", "VIZ Media", "Mozuku Sora", "Higoro Toumori", "Fantasy", "Manga Release"] categories = ["News", "Manga"]

 [[imageSources]]
 name = "VIZ Media Official Page"